oscell/Biologically-inspired-UAV/README.md

 ## Abstract

-This project uses reinforcement learning (RL) to instill flocking behaviour in drones based on biological models.
-We focus on simulating multi-agent systems, formulating an effective loss function, and scaling the reward function for N agents.
-The actor-critic model is chosen for its ability to manage continuous actions and observations.
-The 2D environment incorporates potential field functions and boid flocking behavior.
-Drones are directed through gains that boost specific behaviours, with the goal to maximize long-term rewards.
-The reward function uses exponential variations to ensure flocking within set steps.
-Although successful in achieving flocking, computational limitations exist and some drones may prioritize flocking over their destination.
-This work highlights RL's promise in UAV systems and suggests transitioning to a more scalable multi-agent environment, like those in the OpenAI database, to reduce computational needs.
+This project uses reinforcement learning (RL) with actor-critic model to instill flocking behaviour in drones based on biological models.
+This involved:

+- Developing a simulation of multi-agent systems in an environment  that incorporates potential field functions and boid flocking behavior.
+- Formulating an effective loss function
+- Designing a  custom reward function that uses exponential variations to ensure flocking within set steps
+- Drones are directed through gains that boost specific behaviours, with the goal to maximize long-term rewards.

+This work highlights RL's promise in UAV systems and suggests transitioning to a more scalable multi-agent environment.

 <div align="center">